devxnshsharma/weather-app/README.md

 # SkyCast: Glassmorphic Weather Dashboard

 SkyCast is a high-performance, responsive web application that provides real-time weather analytics for over 200,000 cities.
-Built with **React.js**, it features a modern **Glassmorphism** UI, dynamic data rendering, and optimized API integration.
+Built with **React.js**, it features a **Glassmorphism** UI, dynamic data rendering, and optimized API integration.

 ## Key Features